-- 1.1 This report concludes a study commissioned by Pendle Borough Council to prepare a regeneration strategy for Barnoldswick.
-The study has been undertaken by Optimised Environments Ltd with transport and movement advice from WSP, market and delivery advice from Cushman & Wakefield, socioeconomic advice from Hatch and Ekosgen and public engagement led by Placed. - 1.2 The brief for this project was to develop a masterplan to guide future development in Barnoldswick.
-The masterplan sets out a vision for the town and suggests projects to strengthen the town square and high street, better promote walking and cycling, bring forward stalled development sites and enhance the town's character and identity.
+- this report concludes a study commissioned by Pendle Borough Council to prepare a regeneration strategy for Barnoldswick.
+The study has been undertaken by Optimised Environments Ltd with transport and movement advice from WSP, market and delivery advice from Cushman & Wakefield, socio-economic advice from Hatch and Ekosgen and public engagement led by Placed. - 1.2 The brief for this project was to develop a masterplan to guide future development in Barnoldswick.
+The red line boundary shown in Figure 1. illustrates the study area for the report and baseline analysis, but projects have mostly focused on the town centre.
+The masterplan sets out a vision for the town and suggests projects to strengthen the town square and high street, better promote walking and cycling and enhance the town's character and identity.